NearNodeFlash/nnf-container-example/README.md

 ### Assign Nodes to the Workflow

 For container directives, **compute nodes** must be assigned to the workflow.
-The NNF software will trace the computes node back to their local NNF nodes and the container will be executed on those NNF nodes.
-The act of assigning compute nodes to your container workflow instructs the NNF software on which NNF nodes to run the containers on.
+The NNF software will trace the compute nodes back to their local NNF nodes and the container will be executed on those NNF nodes.
+The act of assigning compute nodes to your container workflow instructs the NNF software to select the NNF nodes that run the containers.

 For the `jobdw` directive that is included, we must define the servers (i.e. NNF nodes) and the computes.